Love Don't Live Here Anymore: Jimmy Nail version

-English actor Jimmy Nail released a cover of the song in 1985 as the first single from his debut album Take It or Leave It.
-The song was produced by David Richards and Queen drummer Roger Taylor, who also played drums on the track along with Rick Parfitt, of Status Quo, on lead guitar.
-It was a hit in the UK where it peaked at number 3 on the Singles Chart.
+English actor Jimmy Nail released a cover of the song in 1985 as his debut single, and on his first album Take It or Leave It.
+The song was produced by David Richards and Queen drummer Roger Taylor, who also played drums on the track, along with Rick Parfitt of Status Quo on lead guitar.
+It was a hit in the UK where it peaked at number 3 on the UK Singles Chart.